-- Photographs and film of adults at risk will not normally be used by WHT, or be released for use by any other organisation, without prior written consent from the individual or their legal guardian (see below) - The only exception to this is in the case of larger scale events, including concerts in the Wigmore Hall auditorium (which has a capacity of 552), where written consent forms from the whole audience is not feasible.
-In these cases an email sent to ticket holders prior to the event, and posters at the event will clearly outline the intention to take photographs or film, and the intended use of the photographs or film, and the opportunity to opt-out will be given. - Consent should be obtained using the template consent form see Appendix 5 - Consent should be obtained from the legally appropriate individual - When working with a group at/with a partner organisation, advice should be taken from the organisation on how consent should be obtained and from whom - Consent may need to be obtained from a carer or other individual such as a Power of Attorney (see Mental Capacity and Decision Making section) - Photography or filming should only take place with the agreement of relevant parties including partner organisations, venue representatives, freelance staff and trainees involved in the activity - Partner organisations and individuals have the right to refuse permission for adults at risk to appear in photographs or film, and this decision should be respected - No adult at risk will be excluded from activity should photography or filming consent be withheld
+- Photographs and film of adults at risk should not be used by WHT, or be released for use by any other organisation, without prior written consent from the individual or their legal guardian (see below), with the exception below - The only exception to this is in the case of some (see following point) larger scale events, including concerts in the Wigmore Hall auditorium (which has a capacity of 552), where written consent forms from the whole audience is not feasible.
+In these cases the following action should take place clearly outlining the intention to take photographs or film, the intended use of the photographs or film, giving individuals the opportunity to opt out, and ensuring they understand opting out will not negatively affect their participation in the event: - An email should be sent to all ticket holders prior to the event - Signage should be put up at the event around the building (e.g. foyer, corridors, auditorium, Learning Room) - An announcement should be made from the stage at the start of the event

+- The above exception should not be used in the case of events with people living with dementia or others who may lack mental capacity and/or disabled adults or adults with Special Educational Needs.
+In these cases explicit written consent should be obtained from these individuals and/or their legal guardians as appropriate. - Consent should be obtained using the template consent form see Appendix 5 - Consent should be obtained from the legally appropriate individual - When working with a group at/with a partner organisation, advice should be taken from the organisation on how consent should be obtained and from whom - A carer or family member who holds lasting power of attorney for health and welfare for the participant may consent on their behalf, but the participant should always be consulted as part of this process (see Mental Capacity and Decision Making) Photography or filming should only take place with the agreement of relevant parties including partner organisations, venue representatives, freelance staff and trainees involved in the activity - Partner organisations and individuals have the right to refuse permission for adults at risk to appear in photographs or film, and this decision should be respected - No adult at risk will be excluded from activity should photography or filming consent be withheld, unless in an exceptional circumstance such as an event that is arranged where the primary purpose is to obtain photographs or footage e.g. for promotional purposes